Updated: Dec 9, 2025 | Source: 2022-2026 Question Pool | Topic: T1A

 Memory Aid

-Real-World Application
+Real-World Example

 In your region, several amateur radio clubs operate repeaters on 2 meters and 70 cm.
 These clubs form a repeater council and hold a meeting to select a frequency coordinator.
 The coordinator is chosen from among experienced repeater operators who understand local frequency usage patterns.
 This person, selected by their peers, then helps coordinate new repeater frequencies and resolve conflicts, all with the support and recognition of the local amateur community.

-FCC Part 97.205Key Concepts
+Reference: FCC Part 97.205

-Frequency Coordinator selection, Community-driven process, Repeater operators, Auxiliary station operators
+Frequency Coordinator selection Community-driven process Repeater operators Auxiliary station operators

 Verified Content

-Question from official FCC Technician Class question pool.
-Explanation reviewed by licensed amateur radio operators.
+Question from the official FCC Technician Class pool.
+Explanation reviewed by licensed amateur radio operators and mapped to the T1A topic.